30 Common Nursing Interview Questions And Answers – General And Behavioral

 If you are a current or future nurse and applying for work in the medical profession, then this guide will help you prepare.
 We have gathered the MOST common nursing interview questions and answers.
 The interviewer will typically ask two types of questions during your interview: General, for example, your work history, key strengths, relationships with co-workers, etc. You will also be asked Behavioral type questions, which are situational based to determine what actions or processes you would take in a given scenario.
 So, how did we gather these questions?
 We used what we believe are the two MOST effective strategies.
 First, we teamed up with the leading nursing recruiting agencies who have firsthand knowledge of the type of questions asked by interviewers.
-Secondly, we’ve spoken to nurses and receive valuable information on how to prepare for nursing interviews.
-Who better to ask since they have gone through the process and succeeded.
+Secondly, we’ve spoken to nurses and received valuable information on how to prepare for nursing interviews.
+Who better to ask since they have gone through the process and succeeded?

 Before we go into our questions and answers, we would like you to do an exercise that we believe will ease your preparation for everything else to come.
 In other words, it will help you HIT a home run while preparing for your interview.